4 Models for areal spatial structure

 Figure 4.12: The mean pointwise leave-one-out and spatial leave-one-out CRPS in estimating \(\rho_i\) using each inferential model for the four PHIA surveys described in Table 4.3.
 The 95% credible intervals shown are generated using 1.96 times the standard error.

-Table 4.4: The mean pointwise leave-one-out and spatial leave-one-out CRPS in estimating \(\rho_i\), with standard errors, for each inferential model across the four considered PHIA surveys.
+Table 4.4: The mean pointwise leave-one-out and spatial leave-one-out CRPS in estimating \(\rho_i\) for each inferential model across the four considered PHIA surveys.
 The units used in this table are thousandths.
+For standard errors, see Figure 4.12.

 PHIA survey Continuous ranked probability score (units: 1/1000)